nooku/guides.nooku.org/essentials/request-response.md

 ## How it works

-The initial request that is recieved by the web server is routed to a dispatcher within the application component.
+The initial request that is received by the web server is routed to a dispatcher within the application component.

 A dispatcher is responsible for: